jeftegoes/AwsOverview/Compute/Amazon Elastic Beanstalk.md

 1. Create a snapshot of RDS DB (as a safeguard).
 2. Go to the RDS console and protect the RDS database from deletion.
-3. Create a new Elastic Beanstalk environment, without RDS, point your application to existing RDS.
+3. Create a new Elastic Beanstalk environment, without RDS, point our application to existing RDS.
 4. perform a CNAME swap (blue/green) or Route 53 update, confirm working.
 5. Terminate the old environment (RDS won't be deleted).
 6. Delete CloudFormation stack (in DELETE_FAILED state).

 # 13. Single Docker

-- Run your application as a single docker container.
+- Run our application as a single docker container.
-- Either provide:
+- **Either provide**
   - `Dockerfile` - Elastic Beanstalk will build and run the Docker container
   - `Dockerrun.aws.json` - Aat the root of source code, describe where _already built_ Docker image is:
     - Image